 Shifts in vehicle demand across vehicle size classes often occur when gasoline prices move dramatically, a stylized fact that was discussed by Bresnahan and Ramey (1993).
 To see evidence of this, figure 8 shows the domestic market shares of vehicles of various sizes.
-The panel to the left shows the key market shares in the 1970s and early 1980s.
-The domestic market share for standard-size cars fell noticeably in 1973 and did not stabilize until almost two years later.
-When the second oil price shocks hit in 1979, this market share fell even further.
+19 Figure 8A shows the key market shares in the 1970s and early 1980s.
+The domestic market share for standard-size cars fell noticeably in 1973 and did not stabilize until almost 2 years later.
+20 When the second oil price shocks hit in 1979, this market share fell even further.
 The market share of small cars moved in the opposite direction on both occasions.

-The panel to the right shows market shares of key vehicle segments in the 2000s.
-The patterns in market shares since 2000 have been similar to those observed in the earlier episodes of sharp gas prices increases, though the scope of the variety of products available has grown considerably since the 1970s.
-The market share of full size pickups, utility vehicles and vans fell more than 15 percentage points between its peak in 2004 and early 2009.
-Small cars and the new cross utility vehicle segment picked up most of this market share.
+Figure 8B shows market shares of key vehicle segments in the 2000s.
+The patterns in market shares since 2000 have been similar to those observed in the earlier episodes of sharp gas price increases, although the scope of the variety of products available has grown considerably since the 1970s.
+The market share of full-size pickups, utility vehicles, and vans fell more than 15 percentage points between its peak in 2004 and early 2009.
+Small cars and the new cross-utility vehicle segment picked up most of this market share.21